ruslanlap/PowerToysRun-SpeedTest/README.md

   Try deleting the old plugin folder before copying the new version.
 - **Speed test does not run**
   Ensure you have an active internet connection and permission to run speedtest.exe.
+- **Clipboard copying not working**
+  Check if clipboard copying is enabled in PowerToys settings.

 ---

 ## 🔒 Security & Privacy

-- The plugin does not store your test history.
+- The plugin does not store your test history
-- All tests are performed locally using the official speedtest CLI.
+- All tests are performed locally using the official speedtest CLI
-- No third-party APIs or data collection.
+- No third-party APIs or data collection
+- Optional clipboard integration (disabled by default)

 ---